abhiramasonny/jaithon/src/vm/jit/README.md

 programs and **not one** of them emitted a `[jit] pic N-way` line under `JAI_JIT_WHY=1`; hand-written attempts at the obvious shapes missed it too.
 This section is what it actually takes, written down so nobody has to reconstruct it from the code a third time.
+The generator has since been taught the shape and the same census now reads 76 of 100, which is the last subsection.

 ### The gate is one NULL